paulchevalier/S4/README.md

+S4: Stanford Stratified Structure Solver (http://fan.group.stanford.edu/S4/)

+A program for computing electromagnetic fields in periodic, layered structures, developed by Victor Liu (victorliu@alumni.stanford.edu) of the Fan group in the Stanford Electrical Engineering Department.

 # Installation instructions:
 In principle you should be able to install this on Windows / OS X / Linux using conda and 'conda install -c marcus-o s4'.
 Install in a new environment to avoid incompatabilities.
-I don't have a large test base, so I would appreciate if you let me know if it works (marcus.ossiander at gmail) or not, then I'll try to help).
+I don't have a large test base, so I would appreciate if you let me know if it works (marcus.ossiander at gmail) or not, then I'll try to help.

+I was able to compile using conda build on Windows (Visual Studio console), OS X (clang) and Ubuntu (gcc) using the makefiles in conda_recipes using 'conda build s4' in conda_recipes.
+For high performance computing you might want to compile yourself using the makefiles in makefiles (see below).

 # Detailed installation instructions (64-bit Ubuntu 16 or 18):
 ## Key steps: